TeamLemonPie/BeddoControl/README.md

 - delete players

 #### Board
-- see all scanned public cards
+- see all scanned community cards
-- clear all scanned public cards (replaces the cards with default images in the overlay and sends a clear command to all connected BeddoFabrik systems.)
+- clear all scanned community cards (replaces the cards with default images in the overlay and sends a clear command to all connected BeddoFabrik systems.)
 - manually set cards for all five board positions (This is useful if a NFC scanner fails to detect one or more cards.
 In order to manually set board cards the BeddoControl operator needs to see a top view of the poker table to recognize the cards.)
 - lock board NFC scanners (Instructs BeddoMischer to reject any incoming messages regarding scanned board cards.
 Locking the board input is necessary in order to avoid accidently scanning any cards while the dealer is shuffling or dealing the cards to the players.)
 - unlock board (re-enables the scanning of board cards.)